wee-analyze/pig_logs/README.md

 Either load script onto harddisk of server that your logged into and execute the script or just copy and paste code into terminal.

 Results will be saved in a HDFS directory called "data/results".

+* The comments in the script are written in Swedish